openstack/openstack-manuals/doc/arch-design/source/multi-site-technical-considerations.rst

    As of the Kilo release, OpenStack Networking was not capable of managing tunnel IDs across installations.
-So if one site runs out of IDs, but another does not, that tenant's network is unable to reach the other site.
+So if one site runs out of IDs, but another does not, that project's network is unable to reach the other site.

 Capacity can take other forms as well.
 The ability for a region to grow